tensorflow/swift/docs/AutomaticDifferentiation.md

 2) out-of-line definition of adjoints also makes it hard for user to customize checkpointing in the original computation, and 3) `@differentiable` uses confusing indices to refer to parameters to differentiate with respect to.
-To address these isues, a possible solution would be to introduce an inline syntax with keywords `adjoint` and `wrt`:
+To address these issues, a possible solution would be to introduce an inline syntax with keywords `adjoint` and `wrt`:

 ```swift